Tips and recommendations for healthy travel to top destinations

-Meningitis (Meningococcal disease) is an inflammation of the membranes that cover the brain and spinal cord and may be caused by by a variety of pathogens, including bacteria, viruses, fungi, environmental toxins like heavy metals and reactions to medications.
+Meningitis (Meningococcal disease) is an inflammation of the membranes that cover the brain and spinal cord and may be caused by a variety of pathogens, including bacteria, viruses, fungi, environmental toxins like heavy metals and reactions to medications.
 Meningitis case fatality rates have been as high as 50% in endemic countries although now they hover between 10%-15%.
 Regardless, serious permanent side effects like deafness, mental retardation and amputation of limbs occur in 11%-19% of survivors.
 Although bacterial and fungal meningitis require extended hospitalization, viral meningitis is typically less severe and clears up without specific treatment.

-Transmission occurs by air droplet, kissing, sharing of items, utensils that may have been infected and nasal secretions.
+Meningitis is transmitted by air droplet, kissing, sharing of items, utensils that may have been infected and nasal secretions.

 Meningitis symptoms include high fever, headache and stiff neck in anyone over the age of 2 years.
 Other symptoms may include vomiting, nausea, confusion, sleepiness and discomfort looking into bright lights.
 In small infants and newborns, headache, fever and neck stiffness may be difficult to detect or completely absent.
 Infants with meningitis may be feeding poorly, be irritable, appear slow or inactive and have vomiting episodes.
-These symptoms can develop within hours or they may take 1 to 2 days.
+Meningitis symptoms can develop within hours or they may take 1 to 2 days.
 As the disease progresses, patients of any age may have seizures.

 The meningitis vaccines are available at all Passport Health travel clinic locations.